rtraborn/RAMPAGE_pipeline/README.md

-# RAMPAGE_pipeline
+# RAMPAGE Pipeline
+## Written by R. Taylor Raborn
+### September, 2016

-Processes RAMPAGE data from raw fastqs to TSS data
+This repository Processes RAMPAGE data from raw fastqs to TSS data.